 January 1948, Eamon attending the funeral of Yeats.

 21st February 1948 a scene during the general elections in Eire.
-The poster displays Eamon de Valera's head and reads
+The poster displays Eamon de Valera's head and reads The Head of a MAN whose splendid life-story makes your being able to vote for him, a proud privilege.

 1950 state function attended with wife Sinead.